chaos-mesh/chaos-mesh/doc/get_started_on_minikube.md

-# Get started on minikube
+# Getting started on minikube

 ## Prerequisites